-Please check your child's pink homework book where you'll find homework instructions on a yellow sticker.
+Please check your child's pink homework book where you'll find homework instructions on a sticker.

 Starbooks reading challenge: